Karlitoyo/Solana-Hack/README.md

  - 12 month time lock
  - 24 month time lock

 This gives users (both lenders and borrowers) the flexibility to choose a time period which best suits their needs.
 The users can also redeem early (which incurrs a fee).
+Borrowers have the ability to deposit assets as collateral and withdraw funds based on the total LTV calculated and floating interest rate as shown on the dashbord UI.
+Users can log into the application using account abstraction and also track asset prices.

 ## Further Development